-- At the Summit, Allies also committed to deploying additional robust in-place combat-ready forces to NATO’s eastern flank, to be scaled up from the existing battalion-sized battlegroups to brigade-size units, where and when required, and to ensure these forces will be underpinned by credible rapidly available reinforcements, prepositioned equipment, and enhanced command and control.
-Allies agreed a new force model, which will strengthen and modernise the NATO Force Structure, support NATO’s core tasks and will resource the Alliance’s new generation of military plans.
+- At the Madrid Summit, Allies also committed to deploying additional robust, in-place, combat-ready forces to NATO’s eastern flank, to be scaled up from the existing battalion-sized battlegroups to brigade-size units, where and when required, and to ensure these forces will be underpinned by credible, rapidly available reinforcements, prepositioned equipment, and enhanced command and control.
+Allies agreed a new force model, which strengthens and modernises the NATO Force Structure and supports NATO’s core tasks and new generation of military plans.

 - Two military concepts set the direction for NATO’s ongoing adaptation: the Concept for Deterrence and Defence of the Euro-Atlantic Area focuses on force employment to deter and defend today, while the NATO Warfighting Capstone Concept offers a vision to guide the Alliance’s long-term warfare development to remain militarily strong now and in the future.

 NATO faces the most complex security environment since the end of the Cold War.
-Russia's full-scale invasion of Ukraine is jeopardising European security, and terrorism continues to represent a global security challenge and a threat to stability.
-At the same time, the rise of China is shifting the global balance of power, with implications for the Alliance's security, values and way of life.
+Russia's war of aggression against Ukraine is jeopardising European security, and terrorism continues to represent a global security challenge and a threat to stability.
+At the same time, China’s stated ambitions and coercive policies challenge the Alliance's interests, security and values.
 Growing global uncertainty, more sophisticated and disruptive cyber and hybrid threats, and exponential technological change are having a substantial impact on the Alliance.

-Safeguarding the freedom and security of its members
+Safeguarding the freedom and security of NATO’s members